 Hello guys, welcome back to Dee’s Mealz.
-Today, we will be learning how to make kunun tsamiya from start to finish.
+Today, I wi telling you how to make kunun tsamiya from start to finish.

 It is a breakfast recipe you can take with Akara, Fried yam or sweet potatoes.
 You can also add milk to it if you want.